SandZn/mining-utils/README.md

 // output: 'Hey , how are you ?'
 removeBlankSpaceArray(['Hey        ,       how are              you           ?', 'I            am      good!!'])
-// output: ['Hey , how are you ?', 'I am good!!']
+// output: ['Hey , how are you ?', 'I am good!!'] removeLinks('This is an example to remove links from a single phrase, https://web.whatsapp.com/ and text after the link.')
+// output: 'This is an example to remove links from a single phrase,  and text after the link.' removeLinks('This is an example to remove links from a single phrase, mms://link.com/ and text after the link.', 'mms')
+// you can pass on second parameter another links pattern for example: 'mms', 'm3u'
+// output: 'This is an example to remove links from a single phrase,  and text after the link.' removeLinksArray(['This is an example to remove links from a single phrase, https://web.whatsapp.com/ and text after the link.', 'This is an example to remove links from a single phrase, https://www.instagram.com/ and text after the link.', 'This is an example to remove links from a single phrase, https://www.google.com/ and text after the link.'])
+// output: ['This is an example to remove links from a single phrase,  and text after the link.', 'This is an example to remove links from a single phrase,  and text after the link.', 'This is an example to remove links from a single phrase,  and text after the link.']
 ```

 ---

 ## License

 Mining-utils is freely distributable under the terms of the [MIT license](https://github.com/Oracy/mining-utils/blob/master/LICENSE)

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FOracy%2Fmining-utils.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2FOracy%2Fmining-utils?ref=badge_large)